 Patients receiving dental implants may require sinus augmentation surgery.
 Sometimes called a sinus lift, sinus augmentation involves adding bone to the upper jaw, near molars and premolars, between your jaw and maxillary sinuses on either side of your nose.
-Dr. Choi makes room for this additional bone by “lifting” the sinus membrane.
-Increases in patients seeking dental implants led to a rise in sinus augmentation surgery.
+The periodontist will make room for this additional bone by “lifting” the sinus membrane.

 Certain conditions make placing dental implants difficult or impossible, including inadequate bone height in the upper jaw and sinuses located too close to the jaw.
-The loss of teeth, for example, leads to bone loss in the jaw.
-In particular, patients who lose upper molars typically do not have enough bone mass for dental implants.
+The loss of a tooth, for example, leads to bone loss in the jaw.
+In particular, patients who lose upper teeth typically do not have enough bone mass for dental implants.
 Time exacerbates this problem, as bone loss increases over time.
 Even before losing teeth, the upper jaw naturally has less bone than the lower jaw.
-Patients also experience bone loss as a side effect of periodontal disease.
+Patients may also experience bone loss as a side effect of periodontal disease.

 What to Expect Before the Procedure

-After sedation, Dr. Choi makes an incision in the gum tissue where he plans to place the dental implant.
+The specialist will make an incision in the gum tissue where he plans to place the dental implant.
 He pulls back the tissue to expose the underlying jawbone, and then cuts a hinged section of bone.
 The hinge is important, as it allows the doctor to move the bone upward gently, into the sinus cavity.
 This moves the sinus membrane at the same time, lifting it to an appropriate height for the future implant.
 Next, the donor bone material will be packed into the empty space, creating an anchor for the dental implant.
 With the donor material in place, the original incision is closed.
 At this time, it is unlikely the implant will be placed.
 Typically, a healing period is allowed for the bone graft, anywhere between four and six months.

-If you are considering dental implants but are not sure whether you require sinus augmentation, schedule a consultation with Dr. Choi to learn more about treatments and procedures.
+If you are considering dental implants but are not sure whether you require sinus augmentation, schedule a consultation with North Texas Dental Surgery to learn more about treatments and procedures.
 We offer the best in the dental implant experience.
 Journey to a new smile with us today!